-My friend and I have shared many recipes over the years (she and her husband used to be in our gourmet group) and she was kind enough to share this one with me.
+My friend and I have shared many recipes over the years (she and her husband used to be in our gourmet group before they moved to Georgia) and she was kind enough to share this one with me.
 It's such a simple recipe but it makes a big impression!
 We invited a few friends over for dessert last night and everyone loved it.

 For this recipe, Grand Marnier was used and it is the perfect flavor to compliment strawberries.

 My friend said the chef used a heat-resistant glass bowl over simmering water to thicken the egg yolks rather than using a traditional double boiler.
-That way, the zabaglione can cool in the same bowl in which it was prepared - I loved that idea!
-No additonal pan to clean :)
+That way, the zabaglione can cool in the same bowl in which it was prepared - I loved that idea - no additional pan to clean

 Zabaglione